tbidne/pythia/README.md

 In general, if the specific app is unspecified, then pythia will try all of the applications it knows about, returning the first success.

 # Services

+This section describes services from the perspective of the executable.
+The library API is close, but there are some discrepancies, usually where the executable has extra functionality.

 ## Battery